An Anecdotal History of Old Times in Singapore: Reception

 In a review of the 1965 edition of the book, historian John Sturgus Bastin noted that it "fails to point out, however, that a lot of the information is unreliable", and found it "regrettable" that Gibson-Hill's 1954 review had not been reprinted as an introduction or even referenced.
 Gordon P. Means noted in his review that while Buckley's "interpretation of events is questioned or challenged", the "wealth of information" presented within "makes it a valuable source book on Singapore's early history."
-B. Harrison states that it "wass well worth re-publishing for its lively if limited treatment of an era in Singapore's history."
+B. Harrison states that it "was well worth re-publishing for its lively if limited treatment of an era in Singapore's history."
 Edwin Allington Kennard of The Straits Times wrote that while the detail is "often excessive", there are "nuggets even in a long and boring account of amateur theatricals, or in the prosiest of speeches by governors and local worthies who clearly never knew when it was time to stop."

 Craig A. Lockard reviewed the 1984 edition of the book, opining that Buckley "predictably shared most of the local British ethno-centric biases of the time" and that the average reader who was unfamiliar with or "lacking a passionate interest" in Singaporean history "will be deterred by a mass of detail and (by today's standards) a rather unengaging writing style."
 Lockard also criticised the "misleading or naive" statements, though concludes that while it "presents some serious problems" and its "specialized nature and cost will limit its appeal chiefly to academic specialists and research libraries", it also includes "occasional tidbits of value" and "some important material unavailable elsewhere" and thus "merits republication".
 He praised the introduction as "helpful".
 Chiang Hai Ding opines that the work's reliance on newspaper clippings and personal accounts "endowed it with life and colour but at the same time rendered it liable to inaccuracies and bias", though he noted that his accounts still "enhance the value of his contribution" to Singaporean history.